Joe Biden: The man of the middle steps down – DW – 07/22/2024

 Policies that brought Biden acclaim included lowering prices for prescription medications and passing a bipartisan infrastructure law to repair many of the US' ailing roads and bridges.

-The cost of living, including things like fuel and grocery prices, rose considerably, hurting low-income families especially.
-While some factors behind this were beyond Biden's control, like the war in Ukraine causing supply-chain problems, critics said increased federal spending under Biden, including $750 million on climate change and tax breaks, exacerbated the problem.
+The cost of living, including for things like fuel and grocery prices, rose considerably, especially hurting low-income families.
+While some factors behind this were beyond Biden's control, like the war in Ukraine causing supply-chain problems, critics said increased federal spending under Biden, including $750 million on efforts to tackle climate change and tax breaks, exacerbated the problem.

-Controversy around the career of his son Hunter followed Biden throughout his presidency.
-Hunter Biden had worked on the board of a Ukrainian energy company while his father served as vice president in Barack Obama's administration, leading to accusations of corruption and misconduct.
+Controversy around the career of his son, Hunter, followed Biden throughout his presidency.
+Hunter Biden worked on the board of a Ukrainian energy company while his father served as vice president in the Obama administration, leading to accusations of corruption and misconduct.

 In 2023, the House of Representatives opened an impeachment inquiry into whether Joe Biden had ever acted in a corrupt way in relation to his son's business dealings.
 By spring 2024, the campaign had petered out, with observers saying the Republicans would not be able to gather enough votes to impeach Biden.

-Some of the most vociferous criticism Biden has faced from his left flank was over US support for Israel in the conflict following the Hamas-led attack on Israel in October 2023.
+Some of the most vociferous criticism Biden faced from his left flank was over US support for Israel in the conflict following the Hamas-led attacks on Israel in October 2023.

 As Israel's troops launched massive attacks in Gaza in response, Biden emphasized his country's strong alliance with Israel and sent financial and military aid.
 Historically, the US has always been a partner of Israel.
 But as Israeli airstrikes killed more and more civilians in Gaza — the current death toll tops 39,000 — and the humanitarian situation there became catastrophic, many in the US, especially young voters, were appalled that their tax dollars were being used to fund Israel's military.